 Little Pine River Park is located at 41746 Highway 160 and is accessible both from Highway 160 and from Roadside Park.
-Little Pine offers access to the Pine River, horseshoe pits, and beautiful scenic trails that wind through large open space areas that wind back to the old Town area of Bayfield.
+Little Pine offers access to the Pine River and beautiful scenic trails that wind through large open space areas that wind back to the old Town area of Bayfield.
 It has gorgeous areas that will make a person forget that civilization is so close by.
 There are interpretive signs, benches placed by the river beds, and a great chance to see wildlife up close and personal.
 Don’t forget your camera!!!

 Mesa Park is located at 98 South Mesa Avenue near the Elementary School.
-The new playground at Mesa Park was completed in December of 2008.
+The playground at Mesa Park was completed in December of 2008.
 Some of the features include a huge play structure with a triple slide coming off of a 96” deck, a state of the art X-Wave attraction, and ADA and safety compliant manufactured wood chip surfacing.
 The playground area is surrounded by a large area of grass.
 It's a great spot to spend an afternoon with the kids!

 Roadside Park can be found directly off of Highway 160 next to Little Pine River Park.
 It offers direct access to the Pine River and nice picnicking areas with benches, tables and grills.
 Roadside Park is also the home to a summer and fall tradition - the Bayfield Farmer's Market.